Updated: Dec 12, 2022

 A California unpaid wage lawyer can help calculate the total backpay you can claim from unpaid overtime.
 This can be proven through contracts, pay slips, and employee documents.

-The State of California mandates that if you've left a job for any reason, the employer must provide you a final paycheck.
+The State of California mandates that if you've left a job for any reason, the employer must provide you with a final paycheck.
 This should be given on your last day of work or during the final week of your employment if you've given notice.

 Vacation pay is regarded as wages under California law.
 Therefore, the employee is entitled to remuneration for unused vacation time, even though businesses are not compelled to offer vacation pay to their employees.